How Much Should You Allocate to Private Real Estate?

 In addition to being a source of stable income, core investments can also generate capital appreciation in a client’s portfolio.
 As the chart below illustrates, during periods of rising inflation and limited supply, as we have experienced the last two years, private real estate can outperform many other asset classes (as represented by the NFI-ODCE Index, a proxy for core private real estate).

-Sources: Bloomberg LP, Accordant Investments Indices: Intermediate U.S. Corporate Bonds are Barclays Intermediate Corporate Bond Total Return Index; S&P 500 is represented by the S&P 500 Index; REITs refer to public REITs and are represented by the FTSE NAREIT All Equity Index; Private real estate is represented by the NCREIF ODCE Index; Gold is represented by the Gold U.S. Dollar Spot Price Index.
+Sources: Bloomberg LP, Affinius Capital Indices: Intermediate U.S. Corporate Bonds are Barclays Intermediate Corporate Bond Total Return Index; S&P 500 is represented by the S&P 500 Index; REITs refer to public REITs and are represented by the FTSE NAREIT All Equity Index; Private real estate is represented by the NCREIF ODCE Index; Gold is represented by the Gold U.S. Dollar Spot Price Index.
 This represents historical patterns utilizing varying analytical data.
 It is not representative of a projection of any specific investment.
 An investor cannot invest directly in an index.
 Accordant Investments does not expect NFI-ODCE to continue to deliver this type of outperformance.

 So, as an asset class that can provide equity-like characteristics, core private real estate can potentially improve a portfolio’s risk-return performance because it generally offers: